DhitoshRoy/codial-2/README.md

-# install npm by using npm init
+# install node by using npm init

 # install express